malamut2/large-object-watchdog/README.md

 ## What is this?

+The Large Object Watchdog is a Java agent which traces creation of all large objects.
+'Large' means there that their system-dependent net size crosses a given threshold.
-The Large Object Watchdog is a Java agent which traces creation of all objects whose net size cross a given threshold.
-It has been forked from [java-allocation-instrumenter], which in turn uses [java.lang.instrument] with [ASM].
+The Larget Object Watchdog has been forked from [java-allocation-instrumenter], which in turn uses [java.lang.instrument] with [ASM].

 Compared to [java-allocation-instrumenter], which offers a very general method to trace all sorts